 Services that are covered for you What you must pay when you get these services Medicare; any upgrades are not covered (including, but not limited to, deluxe frames, tinting, progressive lenses or anti-reflective coating).
 Vision services - routine eye exam We cover 1 routine eye exam (eye refraction) every year You can get more information by viewing the Vendor Information Sheet at myuhc.com/communityplan or by calling Customer Service to have a paper copy sent to you.
+Provided by: UnitedHealthcare Vision® or plan network providers \$0 copayment Vision services - routine eyewear ☐ pair of standard lenses and frames every year Standard lenses that are covered in full include single vision, lined bifocal, lined trifocal, lenticular, and Tier I (standard) progressive lenses. or ☐ Contact lenses instead of lenses and frames every year Once contact lenses are selected and fitted, they may not be exchanged for eyeglasses.
+Provided by: UnitedHealthcare Vision® \$0 copayment Plan pays up to \$550 toward your purchase of frames (with standard lenses covered in full) or contact lenses (fitting and evaluation may be an additional cost).
+The plan will pay up to the amount shown for covered eyeglasses or contact lenses.
+You are responsible for any costs after that.
+Options that are not covered include (but are not limited to) non-prescription eyewear, upgraded progressive lenses, blended bifocal, Hi Index, tinting, scratch coating, UV or antireflective coating, and polycarbonate.
+Home delivered eyewear is available nationwide through UnitedHealthcare Vision (select products only).
+You are responsible for all eyewear costs from providers outside of the UnitedHealthcare Vision network.

-Provided by: NationwideTM Vision \$0 copayment Vision services - routine eyewear ☐ 1 pair of standard eyeglasses (lenses and frames) every year or ☐ Contact lenses instead of eyeglasses every year You are responsible for any amount over the plan credit for eyewear.
-Standard lenses are single, bifocal, or trifocal vision plastic lenses.
-You can get more information by viewing the Vendor Information Sheet at myuhc.com/communityplan or by calling Customer service to have a paper copy sent to you.
-Provided by: NationwideTM Vision \$0 copayment; receive a \$300 credit toward your purchase of standard lenses/frames or \$0 copayment; receive a \$300 credit toward your purchase of contact lenses and fitting/ evaluation services.
+Services that are covered for you What you must pay when you get these services This benefit may not be combined with any in-store promotional offer, such as a 2-for-1 sale, discount, or coupon.
+You can get more information by viewing the Vendor Information Sheet at myuhc.com/communityplan or by calling Customer Service to have a paper copy sent to you.
 "Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.

-Services that are covered for you What you must pay when you get these services and referrals for other care if needed.
-Doesn't include lab \$0 copayment or 20% tests, radiological diagnostic tests or non-radiological coinsurance for a one-time diagnostic tests.
-Additional cost share may apply to any lab Medicare-covered EKG or diagnostic testing performed during your visit, as screening if ordered as a result described for each separate service in this medical benefits of your "Welcome to Medicare" chart. preventive visit.
-Please refer to Important: We cover the "Welcome to Medicare" preventive outpatient diagnostic tests and visit only within the first 12 months you have Medicare Part therapeutic services and B. When you make your appointment, let your doctor's supplies for other EKG's. office know you would like to schedule your "Welcome to You pay these amounts until Medicare" preventive visit. you reach the out-of-pocket maximum.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
+Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this medical benefits chart.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit. \$0 copayment or 20% coinsurance for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
+Please refer to outpatient diagnostic tests and therapeutic services and supplies for other EKG's.
+You pay these amounts until you reach the out-of-pocket maximum.